Numerical schemes for a fully nonlinear coagulation-fragmentation model coming from wave kinetic theory: Introduction

 where $f(t,p)$ is the wave density at wavenumber $p\in \mathbb{R}^d$, $d \ge 2$ and $f_0(p)$ is the initial condition.
 Moreover,

-with the short-hand notations $f = f(t,p)$, $\Omega = \Omega(p)$ and $f_j = f(t,p_j),$ $\Omega_j = \Omega(p_j)$, for $p$, $p_j$, $j\in\{1,2\}$.
-The quantity $\Omega(p)$ is the dispersion relation of the waves.
+with the short-hand notations $f = f(t,p)$, $\omega = \omega(p)$ and $f_j = f(t,p_j),$ $\omega_j = \omega(p_j)$, for $p$, $p_j$, $j\in\{1,2\}$.
+The quantity $\omega(p)$ is the dispersion relation of the waves.
 For a deeper physical understanding, we refer to the comprehensive works in \cite{nazarenko2011wave, pomeau2019statistical, zakharov2012kolmogorov}.

 In a related context, coagulation and fragmentation kinetic equations arise in several physical and mechanical contexts: the formation of aerosols, polymers, celestial bodies on astronomical scales or colloidal aggregates (see \cite{banasiak2019analytic,canizo2010regularity,cristian2023long,cristian2024fast,degond2017coagulation,escobedo2003gelation,liu2019high,jang2024discrete,menon2008scaling,perthame2005exponential,stewart1989global,tran2022coagulation} and the references therein).
-Coagulation-fragmentation kinetic equation describes the behavior of particles that coagulate or fragment due to the mutual interactions or some external force.
+Coagulation-fragmentation kinetic equations describe the behavior of particles that coagulate or fragment due to the mutual interactions or some external force.
 The primary quantity of interest in this field is the particle number density function, typically denoted $n_\omega(t)$, representing the density of clusters of size $\omega$ at time $t$.
 For pure coagulation, the Smoluchowski coagulation equation serves as the classical model of particulate processes.
-Coagulation-fragmentation kinetics plays a crucial role in wave turbulence theory.
 Despite the difference in focus, there is a conceptual analogy between coagulation-fragmentation kinetics and $3-$wave kinetic models: the transfer of energy between scales in wave turbulence is analogous to the transfer of mass between clusters in coagulation processes.
 This observation offers a quantitative bridge between the two fields.
-Building on this analogy, Connaughton proposed an approximation of the $3-$wave kinetic equations \eqref{WT1}-\eqref{WT2} using a nonlinear coagulation-fragmentation model \cite{connaughton2009numerical,connaughton2010dynamical,connaughton2010aggregation}.
-In contrast to standard models, Connaughton’s formulation incorporates nonlinearities in both the coagulation and fragmentation terms of the collision operator.
-Connaughton's model is given in \cite{connaughton2009numerical,connaughton2010dynamical,connaughton2010aggregation}
+Building on this analogy, Connaughton and Newell proposed an approximation of the $3-$wave kinetic equations \eqref{WT1}-\eqref{WT2} using a nonlinear coagulation-fragmentation model \cite{connaughton2010dynamical}.
+In contrast to standard models, Connaughton-Newell’s formulation incorporates nonlinearities in both the coagulation and fragmentation terms of the collision operator.
+Connaughton-Newell's model is given in \cite{connaughton2010dynamical}

 The operator $\mathcal{Q}\left[N_\omega\right](t)$ can be expressed as

 and

 The wave frequency spectrum $N_\omega$ is defined such that $\ds \int_{\omega_{1}}^{\omega_{2}}N_\omega\dd\omega$ represents the total wave action in the frequency band $\ds \left[\omega_{1},\omega_{2}\right]$.
 To analyze solutions to the nonlinear coagulation-fragmentation model \eqref{1.1}, we define the $p-$th moment as: